Tar And Nicotine Content Of Cigarettes By Brand Canada

 The landscape of tobacco use is continuously evolving, with new products and trends emerging that present both challenges and opportunities for public health.
 In recent years, there has been a growing interest in alternative nicotine delivery systems, such as e-cigarettes and heated tobacco products, which are often marketed as less harmful alternatives to traditional cigarettes.

 Heated tobacco products (HTPs), such as IQOS, are devices that heat tobacco sticks to a lower temperature than traditional cigarettes, producing an aerosol that contains nicotine and other chemicals.
 HTPs are marketed as a way to deliver nicotine without burning tobacco, which is believed to reduce the levels of harmful chemicals compared to traditional cigarettes.
-However, HTPs still contain nicotine and other potentially harmful substances, and their long-term health effects are still being studied.
+That said, HTPs still contain nicotine and other potentially harmful substances, and their long-term health effects are still being studied.

 Tips and Expert Advice